easttennesseecc-star/Q-Top-Dog-IDE/PRODUCTION_LAUNCH_DOCUMENTATION_INDEX.md

 ## Final Thoughts

-You have everything you need to launch Q-IDE.
+You have everything you need to launch Top Dog.

 ✅ **Complete product** - built and tested
 ✅ **Production code** - quality is there